RossCoppin/PhD/OceanParcels/README.txt

 the simulations called "trajectory_data".
 Please see the "trajectory_data" subfolder for details about the contents.
 The file/s located within this  folder contain the latest working script and outputs.

-The file "kelp.float.ipynb" is the python project file containing the script to run the current version of the langrangian based simulations incorporating drag aspects into trajectory simulations.
+The file "chapter3_simulation" and "chapter_3_simulation_cyl" are the python project files containing the script to run the current version of the langrangian based simulations incorporating drag aspects into trajectory simulations.
 This file is also used to run the simulations for passive particles by "switching on/off" certian kernels and advections schemes.
 This must be manually set by the user for each simulation run, within